MetOffice/CSET/docs/source/usage/add-site.rst

 definition for the SITE variable, and add your site to it.
 This requires adding a value that matches the filename (without the ``.cylc`` extension) of your site file, as well as a value title that is the display name of your site.
-For ACME we will adjust it like so:
+For ACME we will adjust it as follows:

 .. code-block:: diff